Alohacajun/ACC_Content_Pack/README.md

 -
  - Mokuhi's [*Stardew Valley Mod Manager 2*](https://www.nexusmods.com/stardewvalley/mods/4536) provides a convenient way to toggle ACC on/off without removing it.
 This functionality also applies to other mods that use SMAPI or Content Patcher.
 	 - *Note:* SVMM-2 is still under development and is currently available on Widnows only.
+- The official Chucklefish forums thread for this mod can be found [here](http://community.playstarbound.com/threads/anthro-characters-continued-furry-overhaul-mod.132068/).